I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Writers love to tell stories, but they also love to hear stories.
 It inspires them to write their own and share their thoughts, opinions, and experiences with the world.
 Sometimes just hearing a good story puts you in the mood to write.
 While a good book can do the trick, so can a good movie.
-Movies have the benefit of being able to combine images and words to tell a story in roughly two hours or less.
-So, they are the best story telling medium to provide quick inspiration to writers.
-Below are 15 of the movies that I pop into my DVD player whenever I need inspiration in my writing.
+Movies have the benefit of being able to combine images and words to tell an emotional, imagery-filled story in just a few short hours.
+This makes them a quick and reliable muse for writers.
+Below are 15 of the movies that I pop into my DVD player whenever I need inspiration to write.

 1. Almost Famous (2000)

-Synopsis: A sheltered 15-year-old writer gets a freelance writing assignment touring with a 1970’s up-and-coming rock band.
+Synopsis: A sheltered 15-year-old writer gets a freelance writing assignment with Rolling Stone Magazine, touring with a 1970’s up-and-coming rock band and experiencing the trials and tribulations that come with emerging fame.

 Why It’s Inspiring: The story grabs you from the opening scene.
 The characters are interesting and multi-faceted.
-The plot is amazing but realistic.
+The plot is incredible but realistic.
 The world of rock music is both romanticized and criticized.
-Each scene is its own sectioned-off moment which leads to a satisfying ending.
+Each scene is its own sectioned-off sequence which culminates in a cathartic, satisfying ending.
 Movies about writers help writers remember why we do what we do.
-So to see them in action struggling with their craft is comforting and inspiring, especially when they achieve what they set out to do with their work.
-The story’s hero, William Miller, is young but experienced and knows his stuff.
+To see them in action struggling with their craft is comforting and inspiring, especially when they achieve success.
+The story’s hero, William Miller, is young and inexperienced and knows his stuff.
 To watch him struggle with his dream job is something that all writers can aspire to experience and relate to.

 2. Casper (1995)